ktenzin1/Code-Path-HW1/README.md

 - [ ] List anything else that you can get done to improve the app functionality!

-# Project 1 - *Name of App Here*

-Submitted by: **Your Name Here**

-**Name of your app** is an app that ...
-[TODO]

-Time spent: **X** hours spent in total

-## Required Features

-The following **required** functionality is completed:

-- [ ] App displays a keyboard on the screen
-- [ ] When tapping on the keyboard, a letter is shown or deleted (letter selected)
-- [ ] User can play a basic version of Wordle, with different goal words each time

-The following **optional** features are implemented:

-- [ ] Improve and customize the user interface by adding a launchscreen and app icon
-- [ ] Run the app on a device rather than in the simulator

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Notes

 Describe any challenges encountered while building the app.